Avilgor/Atomic-Ball/README.md

 # Intro

 A small ball charged with atomic energy moves freely.
-Use your atomic reflactant walls to guide the ball to the exit.
+Use your atomic reflactant walls to guide it to the exit.

 # Controls